 Unhealthy eating increases the risk of developing several kinds of cancer.
 Diet is related to cancer risk both directly and indirectly.
-First, consumption of energy dense foods increases body mass and risk for obesity (Drewnowski, 1995; Kant, 2000).
-This in turn increases risk for several cancers, including endometrial, kidney, esophageal, colon, and liver cancer (Calle et al., 2003; Dougan et al., 2015; Hoyo et al., 2012; Wang & Xu, 2014).
-Second, consumption of specific foods, such as red meat or foods with high glycemic load, increases the risk for cancers even in the absence of overweight or obesity (Gnagnarella et al., 2008; Norat et al., 2002).
-Indeed, the American Cancer Society now includes healthy eating and weight maintenance in their cancer prevention guidelines (Kushi et al., 2012).
-Given that two in three American adults are overweight or obese, costing nearly \$150 billion in health-related expenses (Flegal et al., 2012), it is imperative that we develop effective interventions to promote healthy eating and reduce the risk of diet-related cancers.
+First, consumption of energy dense foods (e.g., foods high in refined sugar) increases body mass and risk for obesity^{1,2}.
+Obesity in turn increases risk for several cancers, including endometrial, kidney, esophageal, colon, and liver cancer^{3-6}.
+This indirect effect of obesity is significant.
+In North America, high body mass is estimated to cause approximately 4-9% of all cancer cases and 19-21% of obesity-related cancers7.
+Second, consumption of specific foods, such as charred or processed meat or foods with high glycemic load, increases the risk for several cancers even in the absence of overweight or obesity^{8-11}.
+Indeed, the American Cancer Society now includes healthy eating and weight maintenance in their cancer prevention guidelines12.
+Given that two in three American adults are overweight or obese, costing nearly \$150 billion in health-related expenses13, it is imperative that we develop effective interventions to promote healthy eating and reduce the risk of diet-related cancers.

 Cue-induced food cravings influence eating behavior and weight gain.
 A key process driving eating behavior is reactivity to food cues.
-Food is a primary reward and through learning, cues associated with palatable foods (e.g., the sight or smell of food) become reward predictive cues (Liu et al., 2016; Pelchat et al., 2004).
-These cues are highly salient and are associated with automatic reward value (Berridge, 2009).
-In response to these cues, there are physiological changes, including increased heart rate, salivation, and neural activity in the subcortical reward regions (Pelchat et al., 2004; Rogers & Hill, 1989; Tang et al., 2012), as well as cognitive changes, including food cravings, or the strong, conscious desire to eat the food (Jansen, 1998).
-Both food cue exposure and cue-induced craving are associated with increased eating and weight gain (for a meta-analysis, see Boswell & Kober, 2016).
+Food is a primary reward and through learning, cues associated with palatable foods (e.g., the sight or smell of food) become reward predictive cues^{14,15}.
+These cues are highly salient and are associated with automatic reward value16.
+In response to these cues, there are physiological changes, including increased heart rate, salivation, and neural activity in the subcortical reward regions^{15,17,18}, as well as cognitive changes, including food cravings, or the strong, conscious desire to eat the food19.
+Both food cue exposure and cue-induced craving are associated with increased eating and weight gain20.
 Because cue-induced food craving stimulates eating behavior, craving reduction is a promising intervention target to decrease unhealthy eating and therefore cancer risk.

 Cognitive reappraisal reduces craving and modulates the reward value of food.
-One effective strategy for reducing cue-induced food cravings is cognitive reappraisal, or the reframing of a stimulus to change its affective meaning (Gross, 1998).
+One effective strategy for reducing cue-induced food cravings is cognitive reappraisal, or the reframing of a stimulus to change its affective meaning21.
 Reappraisal can be used to make the costs of food consumption more salient, such as by thinking about the long-term health costs, reducing the value of the food cue.
-Indeed, a number of studies have shown that reappraisal decreases self-reported cravings for and reward value of unhealthy, cancer-promoting foods (Giuliani et al., 2013; Giuliani et al., 2014; Hutcherson et al., 2012; Kober et al., 2010; Siep et al., 2012; Yokum & Stice, 2013).
+Indeed, a number of studies have shown that reappraisal decreases self-reported cravings for, and reward value of unhealthy, cancer-promoting foods^{22-28}.
 Further, individuals can be trained to use reappraisal to reduce food craving.
-One four-week pilot study showed that reappraisal training resulted in reduced caloric intake from fat and sugar, and decreased body fat compared to an active control (Stice et al., 2015).
+One four-week pilot study showed that reappraisal training resulted in reduced caloric intake from fat and sugar, and decreased body fat compared to an active control29.
 Thus, there is a clear theoretical mechanism of change linking cognitive reappraisal and reductions in cue-induced food craving, and the parent grant for this project is investigating this relationship through a randomized control trial of a novel craving reappraisal intervention.
 Critically, individual differences in treatment efficacy remain a persistent problem with interventions.
 Because self-reported measures of craving reappraisal ability are limited by their subjectivity, an objective neurobiological index would facilitate assessment of individual differences.